muness/muness.github.io/index.md

 ### Mission

-My personal mission is to develop 10x teams that achieve worthy goals through clear vision, compelling strategy, and extreme ownership.
+Engineering & Analytics leader committed to 10x'ing data teams and achieving worthy goals through clear vision, compelling strategy, extreme ownership, and calm intensity.
 I believe in the power of data to inform decisions and drive strategy.
 I'm passionate about helping organizations make better use of their data.

 ### Career success